vocdoni/ui-components/packages/chakra-components/README.md

 This will automatically instance the Election Provider with all the available voting components.
-You can style it following the [instructions below][theming], or you can also create your own vote view, based on the components used by the `Election` component, and style it directly with props:
+You can style it following the [instructions below][theming], and/or you can also create your own vote view, based on the components used by the `Election` component, and style it directly with props:

 ~~~tsx
 import {